rblades/dhworkbook_master/docs/module-1/Exercises.md

 Popular general purpose plain text editors include [TextWrangler](https://www.barebones.com/products/textwrangler/), [Sublime](https://www.sublimetext.com/), and [Atom](https://atom.io/) for Mac, [Notepad++](https://notepad-plus-plus.org/) for Windows, as well as [Gedit](https://wiki.gnome.org/Apps/Gedit) and [Kate](https://kate-editor.org/) for Linux.
 However, there are also editors that specialize in displaying and editing Markdown.

 **NB** A text editor is different from the default notepad app that comes with Windows or Mac.
-A text editor shows you **exactly** what is in a file.
+A text editor shows you **exactly** what is in a file, including tags, code, and other 'hidden' markup.

 In this exercise, I want you to become familiar with Markdown syntax.
 Check out [Sarah Simpkin's quick primer on Markdown](http://programminghistorian.org/lessons/getting-started-with-markdown).
 There are a number of 'flavours' for Markdown, but in essence, they all mimic the kinds of conventions you would see in an email, using asterisks to indicate emphasis and so on.

 1. Check out [the Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 2. Visit [dillinger.io](http://dillinger.io) in a new browser window.
 This looks like a word processor.
-The left hand side of the screen is where you write, the right hand side shows you what your text will look like if you converted the text to HTML.
+The left side of the screen is where you write, the right side shows you what your text will look like if you converted the text to HTML.
 Dillinger 'saves' your work in your browser's memory.
 You can also point it to save to your Dropbox, Google Drive, or GitHub account (under the cogwheel icon).

 3. Write a short 200-500 word piece on the most interesting annotation you've seen one of your classmates make.
 Why is it interesting?
 Why has it struck you?